Alexistox/botketoanviet03/README.md

 - `/start` - Start the bot
 - `/help` - Display help information
 - `/off` - End session message
+- `/pic on` - Enable automatic bill processing from images (operator only)
+- `/pic off` - Disable automatic bill processing from images (operator only)

 ### Group Management
 - `/groups` - Get link to web dashboard with all groups information (admin only)